Frequently Asked Questions

 Q: What is the highest shine product?

 A: For an extreme shine we recommend BLAK as a base treatment followed with one coat of GLOZ.
 This will provide maximum shine and outstanding protective qualities.
 Another option is to simply use two coats of GLOZ.
 A note on usage amounts: a typical first treatment on four tires will require around 1.5 ounces with future coats being only an ounce.
-Trim will need about an ounce per year.
+Trim will need about an ounce per year or two years.